-The crosshead is of forged steel and is provided with cast steel guide shoes of low-friction design with white metal on the running surface.
+The crosshead is of forged steel and is provided with cast steel guide shoes with white metal on the running surface.

 The telescopic pipe for oil inlet and the pipe for oil outlet are mounted on the guide shoes.

 Scavenge Air System